abizr/Social_Media_Content_Generator/README.md

-**Disc:<br>**
+**Disc:**<br>
-This project was created to complete the final project of the AI Python Bootcamp Batch 2 organized by Skill Academy Pro by Ruangguru!.
+This project was developed as the final assignment for the AI Python Bootcamp Batch 2, organized by Skill Academy Pro by Ruangguru.

 # AI-Powered Social Media Content Generator

 ## Project Overview

 The AI-Powered Social Media Content Generator is designed to empower small business owners and content creators by streamlining and enhancing their social media presence.
 This application aims to bridge the gap by providing an intuitive, AI-driven platform for generating diverse social media content, leveraging artificial intelligence to generate text, suggest relevant hashtags, and provide ideas for accompanying visuals.
+The project has been recently enhanced with advanced AI capabilities and user experience improvements.